AymanZahran/AzureMachineLearningAppCICD/README.md

 ## Enhancements

 This project could be improved by:
-1. Using Terraform to build your infrastructure on azure instead of Azure CLI since Terraform is idempotent
+1. Using Terraform to build your infrastructure and your pipeline as well instead of Azure CLI since Terraform is idempotent
 2. Use more build jobs such as building Docker Images on Azure Container Registery (ACR), building Kubernetes namespaces and clusters
 3. Deploying your code on your Kubernetes Cluster